keyboardDrummer/keyboardDrummer.github.io/_posts/2021-3-21-privatizedEducation.md

 When it comes to equality in education, we can consider three different extremes:
 - Equal: we try to let each student reach the same level
 - Fair: we put the same effort into educating each student
 - Greedy: we teach students as long as the increased income outweighs the cost of teaching.
-This means fast learners are educated for longer, more intensely and with a higher quality than slow learners.

 The Dutch educational system is a mix of equal, fair and greedy.
 It's mostly fair in the sense that most students will get a similar amount of education, with similar class sizes and their teachers receive similar salaries.
 However, it's also greedy since fast learners are taught slightly longer in the Dutch system.
 Fast learners generally end their high school at 18 years of age while slower learners end it at age 16.
-The system is equal in the sense that students who struggle a bit, but not too much, can stay in the same level they were before, but simply take longer to finish it.
-Such a student will fail to pass a certain year of school and be forced to do that year over.
-A student who fails a year twice however must go to a lower track, which is 'fair'.
+The system is equal in the sense that students who struggle a bit, but not too much, can stay in the same level they are, but simply take longer to finish it.

-When using educational contracts to privatise education, a linear contract, where the layout is linearly coupled to the student's income, leeds to a greedy system.
-An equal system is created by giving a flat payout as long as the student's income is above a certain minimum.
-It's not possibe to set the contract payout in such as way that it leads to a 'fair' system, but we believe that a fair system is not a diserable goal, only equal and greedy outcomes are.
-We therefore suggest combining both the greedy and equal systems:
+When using educational contracts to privatise education, we can set the payout in such a way to achieve different types of equality in our education.
+- A payout that's linearly coupled to the student's income leads to a greedy system.
+- A flat payout that's given if the student's income is above a certain minimum leads to an equal system.
+- It's not possibe to set the contract payout in such as way that it leads to a fair system.

+We believe that a fair system is not a diserable goal, only equal and greedy systems are.
+We suggest combining both the greedy and equal types of payout:

 {% highlight haskell %}
 payout income = greedy * greedyPart + (1 - greedy) * equalPart